Preview

 Dieter Müller and the "Chef of the Year"

 FREIBURG IM BREISGAU.
 On 21 October, the final of "Chef of the Year", the most important cooking competition in the gastronomy industry, will take place at the Kameha Grand in Bonn.
 This year, the competition is dedicated to the three-star legend and jury president Dieter Müller.
-The six finalists will honour Dieter Müller's style of cooking in their competition menus.
+The six finalists will honour Dieter Müller's cooking style in their competition menus.
+Many of his long-time companions and industry colleagues will also be present to share this special moment with him.
 A highlight of the evening will be the laudatory speech by well-known radio chef Helmut Gote.
 The winner will also receive a special gift from Dieter Müller.

 The final of "Chef of the Year" offers trade visitors the chance to experience the most exciting live competition up close and to network with the best chefs in the industry.
 An exhibitor area with over 25 stands presents innovations and culinary highlights.
-The day will conclude with the festive awards ceremony and the legendary kitchen party, where guests can chat to top chefs and judges such as Viki Geunes, Torsten Michel, Mike Süsser, Rosina Ostler, Thomas Schanz and others in a relaxed atmosphere.
+The day will conclude with the award ceremony and the legendary kitchen party, where guests can chat to top chefs and judges such as Viki Geunes, Torsten Michel, Mike Süsser, Rosina Ostler, Thomas Schanz and others in a relaxed atmosphere.

 On 10 October, the organisers of the "Chef of the Year" competition conducted an interview with three-star legend Dieter Müller.
 In this interview, Müller talks about his impressive career, the importance of the competition, his kitchen philosophy and the challenges facing the next generation of chefs.